NotAnAddictz/Distributed-Systems-Project/README.md

 - If File set to be monitored, any update to the file on the Server by other Clients will send the updated content to the Client monitoring that file.

 ## Additional Tasks
-> Idempotent task
+# Idempotent task
+List all files
+Delete file

+# Non-Idempotent task
 ?

-> Non-Idempotent task
-?

-> Client Cache Files
+# Client Cache Files
 - No need for replacemente algo
 - One-copy update
 - Implement args, t, to determine freshness interval